Not sure if Bodenvy is right for you?

 Explanation

 This risk was not identified in the FDD package.
-Item 1 explicitly states that the franchisor has no predecessors.
-A predecessor is a company from which the franchisor acquired the main assets of the business.
-Understanding a predecessor's history is important as it can reveal inherited issues with the brand or system.
+Item 1 states that the franchisor has no predecessors.
+A predecessor is a company from which the franchisor acquired the business concept.
+When a predecessor exists, it is important to review their history for any issues, such as litigation or high franchisee turnover, as these could reflect on the health of the system you are buying into.

 Potential Mitigations